AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

 ### Publishing assets from outside the CQ target folder {#publishing-assets-from-outside-the-cq-target-folder}

-A Adobe recomenda que você publique ativos no Dynamic Media Classic somente de ativos na pasta do público alvo Dynamic Media Classic.
+O Adobe recomenda que você publique ativos no Dynamic Media Classic somente a partir de ativos na pasta público alvo do Dynamic Media Classic.
 However, if you need to upload assets from a folder outside of the target folder, you can still do that by uploading them to an *ad-hoc* folder on Dynamic Media Classic.

 Para fazer isso, configure a configuração da nuvem para a página onde o ativo será exibido.
 Em seguida, adicione um componente do Dynamic Media Classic à página e arraste e solte um ativo no componente.
 After the page properties are set for that page, a **[!UICONTROL Publish to Dynamic Media Classic]** link appears that when selected triggers uploading to Dynamic Media Classic.